Hand, foot, and mouth disease: Transmission

 HFMD is highly contagious and is transmitted by nasopharyngeal secretions such as saliva or nasal mucus, by direct contact, or by fecal–oral transmission.
 It is possible to be infectious for days to weeks after the symptoms have resolved.

-Child care settings are the most common places for HFMD to be contracted because of toilet training, diaper changes, and the fact that children often put their hands into their mouths.
-HFMD is contracted through nose and throat secretions such as saliva, sputum, nasal mucus and as well as fluid in blisters, and stool.
+Childcare settings are the most common places for HFMD to be contracted because of toilet training, diaper changes, and children's propensity to put their hands into their mouths.
+HFMD is contracted through nose and throat secretions such as saliva, sputum, and nasal mucus as well as fluid in blisters, and stool.

 Diagnosis

 A diagnosis usually can be made by the presenting signs and symptoms alone.
 If the diagnosis is unclear, a throat swab or stool specimen may be taken to identify the virus by culture.
 The common incubation period (the time between infection and onset of symptoms) ranges from three to six days.
 Early detection of HFMD is important in preventing an outbreak in the pediatric population.